MirKml/jsonc2json/README.md

 JSONC to JSON conversion utility in shell (bash)

 It converts JSONC file - JSON with comments - into JSON file.
-This format is more appropriate for human-readable configurations, then pure JSON.
+This format is more appropriate for human-readable configurations rather then pure JSON.
 In pure JSON, comments aren't allowed.

 There are many tools with same purpose, but mostly in JavaScript, Golang.
 I couldn't find anything for simple usage with pure bash environment.
 So I tried to write this one.